Powerball jackpot climbs to $1.2 billion after no one wins the big prize

 FORT LAUDERDALE, Florida (NEXSTAR) — The Powerball jackpot climbed to an estimated $1.2 billion after no players hit it big Monday night.

-$2 million winners were drawn in New York and South Carolina. $1 million winners were drawn in Delaware and Michigan.
+Despite no one matching all six numbers, several players took home second-tier prizes: Two players in Delaware and Michigan matched the five white numbers to win $1 million prizes, and players in New York and South Carolina who purchased the Power Play option each won $2 million.

-The jackpot for the next drawing Wednesday night will be among the largest lottery prizes of all time, behind earlier prizes in the Powerball and Mega Millions games.
+The jackpot for the Wednesday night’s drawing will be among the largest lottery prizes of all time, behind earlier prizes in the Powerball and Mega Millions games.

 The largest lottery prizes in the U.S. are: